 The table above shows the expected number of billable units and revenue to be produced under this contract.
+GBHI, MHSA INN and Prop 47 will be paid based on actual cost and is not part of the above table.
 Interim Payment rates shall be at the County Maximum Allowance (CMA) rate or Negotiated Rate effective on the day the service is rendered (current interim rates are listed in the table above).
-Negotiated Rate shall apply only if the Contractor already has a State Department of Health Care Services (SDHCS) approved negotiated rate in

-County for the specific services to be provided.
+Negotiated Rate shall apply only if the Contractor already has a State Department of Health Care Services (SDHCS) approved negotiated rate in County for the specific services to be provided.
 Interim Rates are subject to the Settlement provisions below for both billable and non-billable services.